hyperledger-labs/splice/README.md

 cluster via the REPL.

-This is an example of a locally requested ping from the remote particpant to the remote particpant.
+This is an example of a locally requested ping from the remote participant to the remote participant.
 This command confirms the ledger API connection to the remote participant node:

 ```